-Our Send Lead/SENDco is Libby Cross, she is new to the role and has just embarked on achieving the National SENDco Role.
-Libby Cross is an experience KS1 Teacher.
-Libby Cross is allocated 2 days a week alongside her Assistant Head of Vulnerable Children Role.
+Our Send Lead/SENDco is Libby Cross, she has been in the role for a year and has recently completeted the National Award for SEND Co-Ordination.
+Libby Cross is an experienced KS1 Teacher.
+Libby Cross is allocated 2 days a week for the SENDCo role alongside her Assistant Head of Vulnerable Children Role.